DeltaE/pypsa-gsa/README.md

 | barplot* | What barplots to group the result on |
 | unit* | Unit for the barplot |

-The following table shows how to configure plots generated from the UP.
+The following table shows how to configure plots generated from the UA.
 See the file `config/plots_ua.csv` for an example:

 | Column Header | Description |
 |---|---|